-It was November 2009, and I didn't think life could get any better after I naturally delivered my beautiful baby girl, Skylar Marie, and went home with a healthy family.
+It was November 2009, and I didn't think life could get any better.
+I had just naturally delivered my beautiful baby girl, Skylar Marie, and went home with a healthy family.
 Two months later, our world came crashing down as Skylar was diagnosed with SMA type 1 (Spinal Muscular Atrophy).
-We were told it was terminal, and learned that SMA is very similar to ALS, so Skylar probably wouldn't see her first birthday.
+We learned that SMA is very similar to ALS, so Skylar's muscles would stop working and she probably wouldn't see her first birthday.
 Not long after her diagnosis, she lost her ability to swallow and needed her first surgery.
 I asked a photographer friend to come take photos for us just in case she didn't make it.

-Skylar came out of surgery with flying colors, and a few months later, Trey & Lauren Boden gifted us a professional portrait session with Tessa.
-Tessa, the photographer, has a niece with SMA, and ended up donating the session, gave us a photo book, and came back a year later for a second free session with our family.
-That's right, Skylar made it past her first birthday and we got to enjoy 21 wonderful months with her before having say goodbye.
-The photos we have of our family of three have provided so much joy and comfort in her absence and are the only prints we have framed in our home.
-They have helped through the grief and allowed others to "meet" our daughter since most people just assume that my husband and I don't have any kids yet.
+Skylar came out of surgery with flying colors!
+A few months later, our friends, Trey & Lauren Boden, gifted us a professional portrait session to help us preserve memories.
+Tessa, the photographer, has been impacted by SMA, and ended up donating the session, gave us a photo book, and came back a year later for a second free session with our family.
+That's right, Skylar made it past her first birthday and we got to enjoy 21 wonderful months with her before having to say goodbye.

 It is truly an honor to come along side of people who know their time is short to capture and preserve their memory for those who love them.
-I can't think of anything else in life for which I am more qualified and have a passion for more than this, which is why I created Love Not Lost.
-Death stings, but it's only because there is great love, and that love is never lost!
-Everyone deserves to be remembered.
+I can't think of anything else in life for which I am more qualified for more than this, which is why I created Love Not Lost.
+Death stings, but it's only because there is great love, and that love is never lost.
+Everyone deserves to be loved and remembered.